WINFIELD, Ernest

 Castle Donington - The village or market town and civil parish of Castle Donington is situated at the north-western edge of Leicestershire close to the Derbyshire border and is on the edge of the National Forest.

-Sarah Dakin was born in 1861 also in Castle Donington; they were married in 1878, marriage was recorded in the Derby Registration District.
+Sarah Dakin was born in 1861 also in Castle Donington; they were married in 1878, their marriage was recorded in the Derby Registration District.

-They went on to have 11 children : Henry b1881 Castle Donington, Ernest b1884 Castle Donington, William b1885 Basford, Fred b1887 Basford, Albert b1889 Bulwell, Arthur b1893 Bulwell, Horace b1895 Bulwell, Gilbert b1899 Bulwell and Eva b1903 Long Eaton.
+They went on to have 11 children: Henry b1881 Castle Donington, Ernest b1884 Castle Donington, William b1885 Basford, Fred b1887 Basford, Albert b1889 Bulwell, Arthur b1893 Bulwell, Horace b1895 Bulwell, Gilbert b1899 Bulwell and Eva b1903 Long Eaton.
 In 1911 the family was living at 1 Kirkwhite Ave, Long Eaton, Derbyshire.

 His brother Lance Corporal William Winfield, 2nd Battalion Royal Fusiliers, died of wounds on 5th September 1918.
 He is buried in La Kreule Military Cemetery, Hazebrouck.